dhanesh-airaai/waha_plus/docs/site/content/en/docs/how-to/plus-version/index.md

 ## Donations
 We do not sell **WAHA**, it's not a purchase.
 It's a donation.

-We treat our projects like an art.
+We treat our projects like art.
 You donate to the project and get a bit more from it as a thank-you. 😊

+Treat **WAHA Plus** it as an additional episode, behind-the-scenes videos, our nude photos 😊

-{{< alert icon="💡" text="WAHA does not have license checks and expiration - because **art can not expire**!
+{{< alert icon="💡" text="WAHA does not have license checks and expiration - because art can not expire!
 Enjoy it till it works!" />}}

-We re-donate most of the donations down to the stream to the underlying libraries and tools - JS-community, Node, other libraries authors, personal contributors.
+We donate most of the donations down to the stream to the underlying libraries and tools - JS-community, Node, other libraries authors, personal contributors.
 By donating to the **WAHA** you donate to the Open Source world!

 ## Features